gyjbb/Leetcode-Python2/README.md

 # Leetcode-Python2
-## 977.Squares of a Sorted Array, 209.Minimum Size Subarray Sum, 59.Spiral Matrix II
+## 977.Squares of a Sorted Array, 209.Minimum Size Subarray Sum, 59.Spiral Matrix II, Summary of Array.
 May 10, 2023

 The second day and will finish learning Array.